Crestmoor High School

 Crestmoor High School opened in San Bruno, California in September 1962 to relieve congestion at Capuchino High School and Mills High School.
 It was the seventh high school to be built by the San Mateo Union High School District, based in San Mateo, California.
 Construction began in 1960 on a graded plateau in the Crestmoor district of San Bruno and took about two years to complete.
 The school underwent recent construction demolition in Dec. of 2024, approximately.
 The buildings, which were similar in design to those of Aragon High School, Hillsdale High School, and Mills High School, were constructed mostly of steel and glass, featuring expansion systems to provide earthquake resistance.
 The school, and its similarly designed schools, have been designed in an architectural style described as "postwar techno-optimism".
 The school was closed in 1980.

-Field Area:The schools Baseball and Football/Track fields are still open to the public, and are currently partly maintained by San Mateo County School District.
-The track is one of the last dirt tracks you can run on.
-The fields are enjoyed by youth soccer teams, who maintain it.
+In June 2024, SummerHill Homes LLC received approval to develop a new subdivision on the site, which will include housing and recreational areas.

 The view from the school site takes in the East Bay and South San Francisco to San Mateo.